ibm-cloud-docs/containers/cs_cluster_update.md

     Retrieving automatic update status of application load balancer (ALB) pods in cluster mycluster...
     OK
     Automatic updates of the ALB pods are disabled in cluster mycluster ALBs are not at the latest version in cluster mycluster.
-To view the current version, run 'ibmcloud ks albs'.
+To view the current version, run 'ibmcloud ks alb ls'.
     ```
     {: screen}

 3. Verify the current **Build** version of your ALB pods.
     ```
-    ibmcloud ks albs --cluster <cluster_name_or_ID>
+    ibmcloud ks alb ls --cluster <cluster_name_or_ID>
     ```
     {: pre}